Let’s look at how to set up a proper hermit crab habitat, which we refer to as a crabitat.

 - Plants and Vines

 The tank itself should be glass or lexan and large enough to comfortably house your hermit crabs.
-A MINIMUM of 2 gallons of space per small or medium hermit crab but 5 gallons per crab is much more humane.
+A minimum of 2 gallons of space for small (nickel sized or less) hermit crabs.
+Medium hermit crabs should have a minimum of 5 gallons per crab.
 Large and jumbo crabs will need much more space, 10 gallon minimum.
 A 10 gallon tank is too small for even one large or jumbo crab.
 Plan for the future when purchasing your tank, allow for the growth of your crabs or additions to the herd.
 A used tank is perfectly fine and will greatly reduce the cost of supplies.

 The tank must have a lid that retains humidity.
 A screen lid with glass, lexan or plastic wrap on top is what is typically used.
 Hermit crabs require humidity to breathe.
 Opening the lid for feedings and water changes each day usually provides enough air exchange.
 Fresh air flow reduces mold, mildew and fungus growth.